52nd Infantry Regiment (United States): C/52 Iraq (OIF 06-07)

 In Sheik Hamed Village, the company conducted bilateral clearing operations with the Iraqi Army, executed several missions against time-sensitive targets, and trained basic soldier skills to an Iraqi Army Battalion, enhancing their ability to secure their area of operations.
 C-52d also secured key infrastructure, specifically the Khark Water Treatment Plant, which supplies 75% of Iraq's drinkable water.

 In the brigade's culminating mission to expel al Qaeda from Baqubah, their self-proclaimed capital of the Islamic State of Iraq, C-52d conducted a 50 km attack from the march into battle during Operation Arrowhead Ripper.
 The company's soldiers screened over 2,500 displaced Iraqis attempting to flee Baqubah, resulting in the capture of over 30 armed insurgents.
 Additionally, C-52d conducted an air assault operation that resulted in the discovery and capture of numerous enemy caches including anti-aircraft artillery, indirect fire weapons, IED making materials and various small arms.
 It was thought that this operation might severely hamper the enemy's ability to use indirect fire to inflict casualties and instill terror upon the civilian population.

 Led by CPT Erich B. Schneider for the entire deployment, the company redeployed to Fort Lewis in September 2007 with no loss of life.

 A/52 Afghanistan 2009/2010

 As part of the 3,900 soldiers who deployed from Fort Lewis's 5th Stryker Brigade Combat Team, 2nd Infantry Division Alpha Company 52nd Infantry Division was deployed to Afghanistan instead of Iraq like originally planned.
 A/52 deployed to Forward Operating Base Lagman in the Zabul province.

 C/52 Afghanistan 2011/2012

 In December 2011 3rd Stryker Brigade Combat Team, 2nd Infantry Division deployed to Afghanistan with C/52 being part of it.
 They deployed to the Zabul Province and was in charge of the entire battle space.
-C/52 was part of that deployment and lost several soldiers.
+C/52 was part of that deployment.